grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Crackling sounds snapped and echoed from somewhere deep in the forward compartment.

 "_Captain_ Shakes.
-And tell the boat, not me man," said Shakes.
-His hands were sweating.
+And tell the boat, not me man."
+Shakes' hands were sweating.
 He put a cigarette to his lips, but forgot to light it.

 Hemi stared at his ticking watch.